crittermike/personal-blog/src/pages/ramblings/grav-cms-for-drupal-developers.md

   - drupal
 ---

 "If you've never heard of it, Grav is a pretty neat little flat-file CMS.
-If you're a Drupal developer, words like ""flat-file"" and ""neat"" and ""little"" are probably foreign to you.
+If you're a Drupal developer, words like "flat-file" and "neat" and "little" are probably foreign to you.
 This post is an attempt to explain what Grav is, why it's neat, and how to use it, in terms that you'll understand.

 Wait, what's wrong with just using Drupal?
 ------------------------------------------

 Why would anyone EVER think of leaving our beloved Drupal in the ditch to use something else?!

-> ""If you want to build a small web site, I'm not sure it makes sense to use Drupal today.
-It's good for… ambitious sites."" [#driesnote](https://twitter.com/hashtag/driesnote?src=hash)
+> "If you want to build a small web site, I'm not sure it makes sense to use Drupal today.
+It's good for… ambitious sites." [#driesnote](https://twitter.com/hashtag/driesnote?src=hash)
 >
 > — Actually, (@eaton) [April 25, 2017](https://twitter.com/eaton/status/856862735820353536)